OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 ![Import]({{site.url}}/assets/gta3/import.png)

 So basically it first retrieves EIP via the CALL to the next line and then gets the address of a stub and places it on the stack to jump there via a return.
-The import stub looks just like we know it:
+The stub looks just like we know it:

 ![Import Stub]({{site.url}}/assets/gta3/stub.png)

-It only has an additional return address in front of it.
+It's like the other stubs, just with an additional return address in front of it.
 So this is some kind of jump pad code that ends up in a stub and finally in the Resolver:

 ![Jump Pad]({{site.url}}/assets/gta3/jumppad.png)

-It looks like the stub is for one specific place in the code.
+It looks like the stub is for one specific JMP in the code.
 That makes things easier this time.<br>
 So how does the script look like?<br>

 - Find the extended stub (stub with return address) via a searchpattern
 - Subtract 6 from the return address to get the original jump location
-- Maybe do a sanity check if there really is a JMP
+- Maybe do a sanity check, to see if there really is a JMP
 - Get the address of the remote procedure just as before
 - Get the slot in the IAT just as before
 - Replace the JMP with a CALL

 That was rather straight forward and worked without any hassle.
 Time to start the game... and it crashed.
 Dammit!
 What's the cause this time?<br>

-Turns out, SafeDisc has a third Ace up it's sleeve: The _Jump Pad driven byte-stealing, self-aware stub_ :D<br>
+Turns out, SafeDisc has a third Ace up it's sleeve: The *_Jump Pad Driven, Byte-Stealing, Self-Aware Stub_* (JPDBSSAS) :D<br>
 This one took nearly four days to solve and is the most whacky/hacky part of the script, also because x32dbg has - at the time of the writing - some bugs I had to maneuver around, but well, it gets the job done ;)<br>
-Enough talk, lets see some code.
-The part that was crashing on me :<br>
+Enough talk, let's see some code.<br>

 At - for example - 0x0048C0BD you find a call to a routine that looks like the following: